 - Naming a guardian in your last will and testament — If you die or become unable to care for your children and have not selected someone to do so, the court appoints a guardian from a list.
 You have the opportunity to choose a guardian and express your wishes in your last will and testament.
 By doing so, you gain confidence that your children will be raised in a loving home by a person who shares your child-rearing philosophies.

 - Establishing a trust — Bequeathing a gift outright to the guardian entrusted with your children’s care is risky.
 A devoted guardian who dies may leave the money to a person who has no interest in financing your children’s future with the windfall inheritance.
 You can provide financial resources for your children’s upbringing through a trust established specifically for that purpose.

 - Special needs trust — Even a small inheritance can jeopardize your loved one’s access to crucial government disability benefits.
 The creation of a special needs trust at the time of your death can earmark your assets for the care of a disabled adult while preserving eligibility for benefits.

 Consult our compassionate Colorado attorneys and staff about guardianship and conservatorship decisions

-For guidance on establishing guardianship or conservatorship for your minor children or loved ones who have a disability, call Robert A. Lees & Associates at 303–292–1020 or contact us online to schedule your free consultation.
+For guidance on establishing guardianship or conservatorship for your minor children or loved ones who have a disability, call Robert A. Lees & Associates at 303–292–1020 or contact us online to speak with us further about these topics.